dereuromark/cakephp-ide-helper/docs/Annotations.md

 They are walked recursively.
 Paths that do not exist on disk are silently skipped, and a path declared by multiple tasks is walked only once.

+Convention: return paths with forward slashes and a trailing slash (e.g. `'tests/Factory/'`), independent of OS.
+The command normalizes to the OS-native separator before walking, so the dedup key stays stable across Windows / *nix and across tasks that disagree on style.

 The interface is optional and additive — existing tasks that do not implement it behave unchanged.
 The feature is opt-in: a path-aware task is only consulted when it is registered in `IdeHelper.classAnnotatorTasks`.